SlickNicky10/ItemUtils/README.md

 ItemUtils GUIs can have additional options declared after declaring the GUI actions.
 These are:

-**closeAction**: A function that will be executed when a player closes a GUI.
+**closeAction**: A function that will be executed when a player closes the GUI.
 Parameters:
 - event *([InventoryCloseEvent](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/inventory/InventoryCloseEvent.html))*